bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         4. Take a photo of your organized list and upload it to your proposal (YourName-List.jpg or YourName-List.md)
     3. Prioritize (5 minutes)
         1. What features does your #1 customer need most?
+        Being able to input the numbers in order to calculate the mortgage.
-        2. Choose 3-5 features that make the core app experience
+        2. Choose 3-5 features that make the core app experience 1.- Mortgage Calculation
+        2.- Being able to access websites from the same app 3.- Calculations Comparison in which the user will be able to compare his choices.
         3. Add these features to your `## Top Features` section
     4. Sketch (15 minutes)
         1. Draw a rectangle in the center of a paper